Robert-J-H/SharedComputer/readme.md

 * NumLock off default only for desktop computers
 * added install tasks
 * new readme and labels for GUI
+* Page up/down in spin control to increase/decrease volume level by tens.
+* Space bar in spin control to fetch current volume level.

 ## Changes for 1.1 ##